Cellar to Table

 For more dining options across the city, see our full Shanghai restaurants guide.
 If you are planning a broader trip, our Shanghai hotels guide, Shanghai bars guide, Shanghai wineries guide, and Shanghai experiences guide cover the rest.

-For Italian alternatives in Shanghai specifically, 8 1/2 Otto e Mezzo Bombana Shanghai is the city's highest-profile Italian address, Arva and Mercato offer different formats at varying price points, Frasca is worth considering for a different register, Scarpetta competes directly at the ¥¥¥ tier.
+For Italian alternatives in Shanghai specifically, 8 1/2 Otto e Mezzo Bombana Shanghai is the city's highest-profile Italian address, Arva and Mercato offer different formats at varying price points, Frasca works for a different register, Scarpetta competes directly at the ¥¥¥ tier.
 If you are also travelling elsewhere in Greater China and want fine dining references, Xin Rong Ji in Beijing, Xin Rong Ji in Chengdu, Ru Yuan in Hangzhou, Chef Tam's Seasons in Macau, Imperial Treasure Fine Chinese Cuisine in Guangzhou, and Dai Yuet Heen in Nanjing are all tracked on Pearl.

 Quick reference: Italian, ¥¥¥, Xuhui, Michelin Plate 2024 & 2025, booking difficulty: easy.